verapavlovnamsk/check-email/README.md

-# PHP class for Validation
+# PHP Email Validation
+Program Calculator with PHP by Filatova Vera
+This code is simple you can comment

 <ul><li>This class can be used to check if an e-mail is valid using the SMTP protocol.</li>

 <li>It can connect to an SMTP server defined by the MX records of the domain of the address to validate.</li>